frenchvandal/frenchvandal.cn/content/posts/so-say-we-all.md

 - Zatoichi
 ---

-This is a test for Alibaba Cloud.
+This is a test for fun.